GMOD/Apollo3/packages/apollo-cli/README.md

   -a, --assembly=<value>     (required) Name for this assembly -f, --force                Delete existing assembly, if it exists -i, --input-file=<value>   (required) Input fasta file -x, --index=<value>        URL of the index.
-Ignored if input is a local file
+Required if input is an external source and ignored if input is a local
+                             file
       --config-file=<value>  Use this config file (mostly for testing) --profile=<value>      [default: default] Use credentials from this profile

 DESCRIPTION
-  Add assembly sequences from local fasta file or external source
+  Add new assembly from local or external fasta file

+EXAMPLES
+  From local file:

+    $ apollo assembly add-fasta -i genome.fa -a myAssembly

+  From external source we also need the URL of the index:

+    $ apollo assembly add-fasta -i https://.../genome.fa -x https://.../genome.fa.fai -a myAssembly
 ```

 _See code: